Playford International College

 Playford International College (formerly known as Fremont-Elizabeth City High School) is a high school in Elizabeth, a northern suburb of Adelaide, South Australia.
 It is an amalgamation of three secondary schools in Elizabeth: Playford High School, Fremont High School, and Elizabeth City High School.

 Playford offers general secondary education with elite programs in music.
 It is one among the four Special Interest Music Centres, with those at the then "Fremont High School" set up in 1978, Brighton Secondary School and Marryatville High Schools set up in 1976, and Woodville High School in 1977, covering four distinct geographical areas of Adelaide.
 It is also one of thirteen Engineering Pathways Schools in South Australia.

+The name "Playford" was in recognition of Sir Thomas Playford, the state premier whose government established Elizabeth, a reference seen today in the name of the City of Playford which was formed by the amalgamation of Elizabeth and Munno Para.

 History

 Elizabeth Girls Technical High School

 The Elizabeth Girls Technical High School was established in Elizabeth East in 1960, providing for students beyond year 7, at a time when the minimum school leaving age was 14.
 It was renamed Playford High School around 1976 and changed from a girls-only to a co-ed school in 1976.
 In 1988, it amalgamated with Elizabeth High School.
 After which the Elizabeth East site was decommissioned.

-The name "Playford" was in recognition of Sir Thomas Playford, the state premier whose government established Elizabeth, a reference seen today in the name of the council area which was formed by amalgamating Elizabeth and Munno Para.